Main Focal Species

-House Sparrows can swim if they are forced to!
-An adult was once seen swimming to shore when escaping a hawk, and nestlings that have fallen into the water from their nests can also swim to land.
+- House Sparrows can swim if they are forced to!
+An adult swam to shore when escaping a hawk.
+Nestlings that have fallen into the water from their nests can also swim to land.